wunzeco/ansible-filebeat/README.md

 Filebeat
 ========

-Ansible role installs and configures Filebeat.
+Ansible role to install and configure Filebeat.

 ## Examples